paulikeloa/AWSWordPressWorkshop/README.md

 1. Launch EC2 Instance → t2.micro, choose Linux of choice (Ubuntu for example).
 Follow the same steps as above, but select the desired version of Linux instead of the Bitnami AMI.

-2. Connect to server using SSH using your preferred SSH client.
+2. Connect to server using the public IP address with your preferred SSH client.
 You will use the keypair file that you selected or created when you launched the instance.
 Depending on your SSH client, you might encounter a warning about permissions on the keypair file.

 ![EC2](img/ssh-pem-permissions.png)